-FDA conform characterisation of nasal spray dynamic and droplet size with laser diffraction
+FDA-compliant characterisation of nasal spray dynamics and droplet size with laser diffraction

 In general, nasal sprays are suitable for local therapy, e.g. as decongestion for blocked nose or treatment of runny nose caused by allergies.
 Systemic therapy of pharmaceuticals to the nasal mucous membrane is also possible.
 The nasal delivery is especially of interest if classical ways of absorption are not possible or offer unsatisfactory bioavailability.

 During nasal delivery of pharmaceuticals, dosing pump sprays are used as multiple dosage containers.
 Their triggering provides a defined liquid volume as finely dispersed aerosol.
 Alternatively, squeeze spray bottles or single dose sprays are used.
 The penetration depth into the airways and the deposition of atomised liquids are essential for the intended effect.
 Deposition within the airways is determined by the size of droplets produced; droplets and particles over 20 µm to 30 µm are deposited at the targeted absorption location on the mucous membrane in the first third of the nasal chamber.
 Residence time and absorption conditions are ideal here.
 Smaller particles are transported to the lung via breath and settle down there.
 Particle under 1 µm are likely to be exhaled.

 Droplet size distribution of nasal spray | Time-resolved measurement